mikaylamahan/housinghighlights/README.md

   3. What's the demographic makeup of homeowners in Colorado?
 By zipcode/county?
   4. Where are the most affordable neighborhoods in the Greater Denver Area?

+  These are the jupyter notebooks that matter (the rest are drafts):

+  Include write-up report: